 Composition book sample see: First Grade Book Guide

 Hello and welcome to 2nd grade.
 My name is Mrs. Pamela Flores and I am so pleased to be your child’s 2nd grade teacher.
 Let me first start by sharing some information about myself professionally and personally.
 I received my Bachelor’s Degree in Liberal Studies from the University of California Northridge in 2014.
 I taught two years of K-2 in a Public School in Castaic, California and two years of 1st grade at Holy Family Grade School Glendale.
-This is my first year at OLL and I feel so honored to be part of such a wonderful school and community.
+This is my second year at OLL and I feel so honored to be part of such a wonderful school and community.
 When I am not teaching, I enjoy spending time with my husband and family.

 I am thrilled to pass my passion for learning on to my students.
 This year is going to be filled with lots of joy-filled learning!
 I am so excited to introduce students at OLL the wonderful and blessed Sacraments of Reconciliation and First Holy Communion.
 It is my privilege and joy to be able to provide all my students with various opportunities to take ownership of their learning experiences.